Building our own table

 Co-Founder • Engineer & Productivity Strategist

+Jibril Qorane is a mechanical engineer and the co-founder of the fastest-growing tutoring business in the Netherlands.
+With a mind wired for systems and a heart for impact, he’s built a company that transforms potential into performance.
 Through his work, Jibril teaches goal-mapping, productivity design, and AI-powered growth frameworks, helping ambitious individuals turn big dreams into clear, actionable systems that create real momentum.
 At The Somali Circle, he brings structure to vision and shows founders how to build with clarity from day one.

 Our Purpose